-The design further allows us to explore the role of risk preferences on the gender gap in persistence.
 As continuing constitutes a risky payoff structure while quitting guarantees a fixed minimum payment, quitting might be relatively more attractive for women if they are more averse to taking risks, all else equal.
-Perhaps surprisingly, no gender differences in risk aversion are detected in this setting, and controlling for subjects' estimated risk preferences has essentially no impact on the estimated gender gap in persistence.
+The design allows us to explore the role of risk preferences on the gender gap in persistence by including a task that resembles the continuation decision but is stripped from all features other than the compensation scheme and risk.
+No gender differences in risk aversion are detected in this setting, however, and controlling for subjects' risk preferences essentially has no impact on the estimated gender gap in persistence.

 Performance feedback mechanisms may contribute to a gender gap in ability within organizations if low-performing men are more likely to persist, or if high-performing women are less likely to continue.
-In the experiment, men are adversely selected when taking past performance as a measure of ability.
-As people's past performance is naturally no perfect predictor of their future performance, however, this does not imply that women's continuation decisions better predict their performance.
-By dropping out, women forgo the opportunity of learning that their performance may improve over time, and that persisting may pay off later on.
+In the experiment, men are adversely selected into continuing when taking past performance as a measure of ability: Conditional on having failed the first IQ test, men are almost 40% more likely to continue than women.
+But since people's performance can improve over time, this does not imply that women's continuation decisions necessarily better predict their future performance; By dropping out, women forgo the opportunity of learning that they may improve and that persisting could pay off for them despite initial setbacks.

 Contribution.
 This paper makes three main contributions to the literature.
 First, to my knowledge, this is the first paper to document gender differences in persistence in a controlled setting, and to explore through which channels receiving positive versus negative feedback affects persistence.
-The presented findings do not reflect gender differences in the willingness to compete (first documented by Niederle and Vesterlund, 2007), as the compensation and feedback provided in the experiment do not depend on the performance of other participants.
-Related experiments have studied how feedback on one's relative performance affects gender differences in choosing a hard over an easy mazes task (Niederle and Yestrumskas, 2008), in setting goals for one's future performance on an adding numbers tasks (Buser, 2016), and in choosing a competitive over a piece-rate payment scheme in adding numbers tasks (Berlin and Dargnies, 2016; Buser and Yuan, 2019), as well as in verbal and math quizzes (Coffman et al., 2021).
+The presented findings do not reflect gender differences in the willingness to compete, as competition is shut down by design in the experiment.
+Related experiments have studied how feedback about one's relative performance affects gender differences in choosing a hard over an easy mazes task (Niederle and Yestrumskas, 2008), in setting goals for one's future performance on an adding numbers task (Buser, 2016), and in choosing a competitive over a piece-rate payment scheme in adding numbers tasks (Berlin and Dargnies, 2016; Buser and Yuan, 2019), as well as in verbal and math quizzes (Coffman et al., 2021).
 In contrast, this paper studies persistence, i.e., the behavior of continuing rather than dropping out of in an environment that rewards high performance and involves ego-relevant feedback.